top of page

 Dana Goh

-A graduate of the Royal College of Art (2024), Goh has exhibited internationally in cities including London, New York, Vienna, Newcastle Upon Tyne, Liverpool, Shanghai, Singapore, and Seoul.
-She is a finalist for the VAO UK & International Emerging Artist Award 2024 (Young Artist), a selected artist for the Emerging Woman Artist Award Art Prize (2024) and longlisted for Aesthetica Art Prize (2025).
-Alongside her art practice, she is also the founder of Qloud Collective.
+A graduate of the Royal College of Art (2024), Goh has exhibited internationally in London, New York, Vienna, Newcastle Upon Tyne, Liverpool, Shanghai, Singapore, and Seoul.
+She is a finalist for the VAO UK & International Emerging Artist Award 2024 (Young Artist), a selected artist for the Emerging Woman Artist Award Art Prize (2024), and longlisted for the Aesthetica Art Prize (2025).
+Alongside her art practice, she is the founder of Qloud Collective, a curatorial platform supporting emerging voices through cross-cultural and interdisciplinary exchange.

 bottom of page